Ngarluma: Some words

-In a number of Pilbara languages such as Ngarluma, Ngarla, Kariyarra Yinjibarndi and Nyamal, the turle is called tartaruga/thartaruga.
+In a number of Pilbara languages such as Ngarluma, Ngarla, Kariyarra Yinjibarndi and Nyamal, the turtle is called tartaruga/thartaruga.
 This happens to be identical to the Portuguese word for that creature, and there is a grounded suspicion that the common term must reflect some otherwise unattested interception of Portuguese sailors prior to the advent of the Dutch on the northwestern coast.
 The data, and theorization of some such contact, was gathered and advanced by Carl Georg von Brandenstein, who hypothesized that there must have been a secret Portuguese colony established in the area around the 1520s, which lasted for 60 years.
 The need for secrecy stemmed, in this hypothesis, from the consequences of the Treaty of Tordesillas which divided the New World into Spanish and Portuguese imperial zones.
-Von Brandenstein thought that, given the quarrels between the two nations over the boundaries and extension of these lines of demarcation, the Portuguese might have kept their discovery of Australia and colonization of the coastal area of the Pilbara, secret until the Portuguese succession crisis of 1580 led to the regency of the Spanish king Philip 11, after which the colony ended.
+Von Brandenstein thought that, given the quarrels between the two nations over the boundaries and extension of these lines of demarcation, the Portuguese might have kept their discovery of Australia and colonization of the coastal area of the Pilbara, secret until the Portuguese succession crisis of 1580 led to the regency of the Spanish king Philip II, after which the colony ended.
 This etymology has strong claims, unlike the rest of the hypothesis.

 Native title

 In 2015, the Ngarluma people's native title rights were recognised by the Federal Court of Australia.
 Ngarluma Aboriginal Corporation, based in Karratha, administer the Ngarluma's native title rights and interests.

-Since 1998, the Ngarluma people, alongside the Yindjibarndi people, have been a party to the land access agreement for the Woodside-operated North West Shelf Gas Project.
-Under the agreement, Ngarluma and Yindjibarndi people remain the traditional owner representatives for the North West Shelf Project area, which includes the Karratha Gas Plant.
+Since 1998, the Ngarluma people, alongside the Yindjibarndi people, have been a party to the land access agreement for the Woodside-operated North West Shelf Project.
+Under the agreement, Ngarluma people remain the traditional owner representatives for the North West Shelf Project area, which includes the Karratha Gas Plant.

-The 1998 agreement contributed to the establishment of the Ngarluma Yindjibarndi Foundation Ltd (NYFL), which continues to operate out of Roebourne.
-NYFL delivers social and economic benefits for the Ngarluma and Yindjibarndi people, and the broader Roebourne community.
+In 1998, the Ngarluma and Yindjibarndi elders established the Ngarluma Yindjibarndi Foundation Ltd (NYFL) as the traditional owner representative body for the North West Shelf land and waters.
+NYFL continues to operate out of Roebourne, the contemporary heartland of the Ngarluma people.
+NYFL delivers social, cultural and economic benefits for the Ngarluma and Yindjibarndi people, and the broader Aboriginal community.
+NYFL does not receive royalties from the Woodside-operated North West Shelf project.

+NYFL is led by a board of directors made up by Ngarluma and Yindjibarndi people, including Michael Woodley and Josephine Samson as chair and deputy, and former ASX top 20 corporate leader and social impact practitioner, Sean-Paul Stephens as CEO.